-Kroner Settlers in the United States in the 18th Century
+Kroner Settlers in United States in the 18th Century

-Kroner Settlers in the United States in the 19th Century
+Kroner Settlers in United States in the 19th Century

 The Kroner Family Crest was acquired from the Houseofnames.com archives.
 The Kroner Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.